-SUMMARY The President's action being challenged in this litigation is not merely an attack on a single law firm (or small handful of major firms) but an assault on the vital underpinnings of the American legal process itself.
+SUMMARY The President's action being challenged in this litigation is not merely an attack on a single lawyer (or small handful of individual lawyers) but an assault on the vital underpinnings of the American legal process itself.
 Leaders of the bar elsewhere, such as the [American Bar Association](#) and [dozens of state and local bar associations](#), have condemned these attacks on the Rule of Law.
-This assault is of special concern, though, to the vitality of the Rule of Law in the seat of government, where we and others have served as elected leaders of the bar.
-It would be hard to imagine any action that poses a graver danger to the Rule of Law than allowing a President to blackball a law firm and its clients, summarily, by preventing the firm from representing the interests of clients before government agencies and by imposing draconian sanctions on clients who exercise their right to choose their own trusted counsel in challenging government actions or in pursuing their interests in dealing with government agencies.
+This assault is of [special concern](#), though, to the vitality of the Rule of Law in the seat of government, where we and others have served as leaders of the bar.
+It would be hard to imagine any action that poses a graver danger to the Rule of Law than allowing a President to blackball a lawyer, summarily, by preventing the lawyer from having the necessary clearance to represent the interests of clients before government agencies and by imposing draconian sanctions on clients who exercise their right to choose their own trusted counsel in challenging government actions or in pursuing their interests in dealing with government agencies.
 This conduct is patently unlawful.